Written by Divinity Nutra, Updated on February 25, 2023

 Turmeric for Depression and Anxiety

-We’ve also seen evidence suggesting that turmeric can help stabilize mood and combat depression.
-If you’re dealing with anxiety or severe fluctuations in perceived quality of life, curcumin might be the supplement need.
-(1)
+We’ve also seen evidence suggesting that turmeric improves mood and combats depression.
+If you’re dealing with anxiety or severe fluctuations in perceived quality of life, curcumin might be the supplement you need.

 Before we dive into the studies and turmeric’s mechanism of action, let’s look at anxiety and depression in a bit more detail.